 The appropriate dosage of Phenobarbital will significantly vary among different breeds of dogs.
 It is imperative that your veterinarian decides on the accurate dose after considering your dog's weight, the severity of the seizures, and how often they occur.

-Before we get into the side effects associated with Phenobarbital, there are a number of dogs who shouldn't be taking it in the first place.
-It is imperative that your veterinarian knows absolutely everything when it comes to your dog's health in order to know whether or not Phenobarbital is an appropriate medication.
+Before we get into the side effects associated with phenobarbital, there are a number of dogs who shouldn't be taking it in the first place.
+It is imperative that your veterinarian knows absolutely everything when it comes to your dog's health and history in order to know whether or not Phenobarbital is an appropriate medication.

 Dogs Who Should NOT Take Phenobarbital